Hellas Syros F.C.: Foundation and early friendlies

 The Progressive Association of Fans Ellas Syrou was founded in 1929 as a football club and in 1938 became an officially recognized association by the Court of First Instance with founding members: Leontaritis, Flytzanis, Korres, Rusonellos, Mouchtopoulos.
-After World War II, the team was first mentioned on 10 June 1946, when it drew 2–2 (0–2) in a friendly against A.O.
+After World War II, the team was first mentioned on 10 June 1946, when it drew 2-2 (0-2) in a friendly against A.O.
 Kifisias.
 The lineup was: Boumpoulis, Sikaropoulos, Syrigos, Skordis, Melanis, Chalkias, Baltas, Lignos, Xagoraris, Ventouris, Roussos.

-In September 1946, it hosted the strong Ilysiakos from Athens, losing 1–5 despite taking the lead with a goal by Topakas.
+In September 1946, it hosted the strong Ilysiakos from Athens, losing 1-5 despite taking the lead with a goal by Topakas.
 In November of the same year, it was officially accepted as a member of the HFF but not attached to any local association, although together with Aris Syrou it had requested to join the Aegean Union.
 As a result, Ellas (and Aris, which was not formalized) remained outside official football championships.
 The only official competition it entered was the Greek Cup.

-Otherwise, it played only friendly matches — alone or reinforced as “Syros Mixed” — against various visiting teams from Athens or military selections.
+In this period, the team played only friendly matches - as a single club or reinforced with players from other local clubs using the name “Syros Mixed team” - against various visiting teams from Athens or military selections.
 It also organized friendly tournaments, covering the hospitality costs of the guests.
-Since there was no public stadium, the club used the field of the Military Reserve Officers’ School, paying 10% of the gate, which often made hosting teams financially unfeasible.
+Since there was no public stadium, the club used the field of the Military Reserve Officers’ School, paying 10% of the ticket income, which often made hosting teams financially unfeasible.
 In 1947, the management petitioned the Ministry of Defense to allow free use of the pitch.
 However, the situation worsened; at times the field was completely unavailable, as on 26 October 1949, when their official Greek Cup match against Esperos Kallitheas was cancelled because the commander denied access.